“Who are you and what's your story?”

 I found a very interesting partner who I believe have the right combination of values and talent.

-Today, I'm currently working on Open Closet a company who want to next leading e-commerce platform in Panama and Latam.
+Today, I'm currently working on Open Closet a marketplace of girl's closet in Panama and Latam.

 I really like startups.
 If you have one and you think I can help, drop me a line.